HMazharHameed/GismaTeaching/Data Management/SQL/Structured.md

 ## Task 2: List All Cities with More Than One Resident

 Write a SQL query to find all cities in the `Address` table that have more than one resident.
 Your query should return only the city names, without duplicates.

+## Task 3: List People with More Than One Address

+Write a SQL query to find all people who have more than one address recorded in the `Address` table.
+Display the `firstName` and `lastName` of each person.

+## Task 4: Count of People by State

+Write a SQL query to count how many people live in each state.
+The result should display the `state` and the corresponding count of residents in that state.
+If no one lives in a particular state, that state should not appear in the result.

+## Task 5: Find People Living in the Same City

+Write a SQL query to list the `firstName` and `lastName` of people who share the same city as at least one other person.
+The result should not show any duplicate rows for the same city.